 So for now, Henrietta goes about her daily routine just as normal as any 3 month old kitten can be.

 She loves snuggling with her foster mom, Pat Dryden.
-Since the young kitten has been picked up by humans since the day she was born, she loves her human contact and will be sure to be someones snuggly lap-cat one day.
+The young kitten has been picked up by humans since the day she was born.
+She loves her human contact and will be sure to be someones snuggly lap-cat one day!